bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise3.md

             }
             ```

+    3. When you see your results, you can scroll through the data using your arrow keys on your keyboard.
+When finished, press `q` to exit.

-    3. You should see two buckets: one beginning with `cloudlogs-` and one beginning with `databackup-`.
+    4. You should have seen two buckets: one beginning with `cloudlogs-` and one beginning with `databackup-`.
 To drill into those buckets to view any files or folders, you can use the `aws s3 ls` command like so (the first command acquires your bucket name beginning with `cloudlogs-` programmatically):

         ```bash
         BUCKET=$(aws s3api list-buckets | jq -r \